 Hours are 10 a.m.-5 p.m.
 Monday and Wednesday-Saturday, Tuesday 10 a.m.-8 p.m., and Sunday 12 p.m.-5 p.m.

 3801 Broadway San Antonio, TX

-This fairly new children’s museum in San Antonio is full of hands on experiences for your littles.
+The DoSeum: This children’s museum is full of hands-on experiences for your littles.
 STEM is a big focus here and the First Tuesday of each month H-E-B and Community First Health Plans sponsor free admission.
 There are a limited number of free wristbands.
 They are handed out starting at 4 p.m at the entrance.
 All members of your party MUST be present to receive a wristband.
 Free family hours will be from 5:30 p.m.-7:30 p.m. so we recommend grabbing your wristbands and then eating an early dinner nearby before visiting.

 Hours Monday-Friday 10 a.m.-5 p.m., Saturday 9 a.m.-5 p.m., and Sunday 12 p.m.-5 p.m.
 2800 Broadway San Antonio, TX